Tailoring Preschool Programs: Age-Appropriate Curriculum for Toddlers

 Developmental Milestones for Toddlers:

-• Socialization: Toddlers are learning to interact with others, share, and understand social cues.
-Group activities, role-playing, and cooperative games encourage positive social interactions.
+• Socialization: Toddlers start to play with others, share, and read social cues.
+Group games and pretend play build these skills.

 Activities to Support Development:

-• Motor Skills: Encourage physical activity through obstacle courses, balance beams, and playground equipment.
-Fine motor skills can be developed with playdough sculpting, stacking blocks, and finger painting.
+• Motor Skills: Use obstacle courses, balance beams, and playgrounds for big movement.
+For small motor skills, try playdough, blocks, and finger painting.

 Conclusion